This page is from APP, the official source of professional practice for policing.

 The missing persons process chart and risk table can assist officers to assess the risk level and appropriate actions that should be assigned to each case.
 This is a framework to assist practitioners in making operational decisions.
 Each case requires individual assessment and decision-making.

-These resources have been developed based on professional expertise and practitioner experience and are available via this link:
+These resources have been developed based on professional expertise and practitioner experience and are available using the following links.

 It is important to adopt an investigative approach to all reports, ensuring that assumptions are not made about the reasons for going missing.
 The importance and relevance of risk factors will depend on the circumstances of each case and require investigation to determine if there is a cause for concern.

 The approach should not be regarded as a mechanical one and police officers should be mindful that the risk assessment is subjective, and that just one factor alone may be considered important enough to prompt an urgent response.

 For this reason professional experience suggests that a numerical scoring system may not be the most appropriate method of identifying and communicating risk.